 1. A committed Christian coming from another Christian communion who has already been baptized by immersion as practiced by the Seventhday Adventist Church.
 (See p.
-28.)
+30.)

-2. A member of the Seventh-day Adventist Church who, because of world conditions, is unable to secure a letter of transfer from his or her home church.
+2. A member of the Seventh-day Adventist Church who, because of world conditions, is unable to secure a letter of transfer from his/her home church.
 (See p.
-34.)
+37.)

-3. A member of the Seventh-day Adventist Church whose request for membership transfer has received no response of any kind from the church where he or she is a member.
-In this case the assistance of the conference/mission shall be sought.
-In case the requesting church is located in another conference/mission, the assistance of both conferences/missions should be sought.
-4. An individual who has been a member, but whose membership has been misplaced or has been withdrawn because he or she was a missing member, yet who in reality has remained faithful to his or her Christian commitment.
+3. A member of the Seventh-day Adventist Church whose request for membership transfer has received no response of any kind from the church where he/she is a member.
+In this case the assistance of the conference/ mission/field shall be sought.
+In case the requesting church is located in another conference/mission/field, the assistance of both conferences/ missions/fields should be sought.

+4. An individual who has been a member, but whose membership has been misplaced or has been withdrawn because he/she was a missing member, yet who in reality has remained faithful to his/her Christian commitment.

 Great care should be exercised in receiving members if they have formerly been members of some other church in the denomination.
-Instances are not lacking of persons disfellowshipped from one church, later presenting themselves to other churches for membership on profession of faith.
+Instances are not lacking of persons removed from membership in one church, later presenting themselves to other churches for membership on profession of faith.
 When a person applies for membership on profession of faith, earnest inquiries should be made concerning the applicant's former experience.
-The church officers should seek the advice and help of the conference/mission president.
+The church officers should seek the advice and help of the conference/ mission/field president.
 Sufficient time should be taken to extend the investigation as far as needed to reveal all the facts.

 When persons apply for membership on profession of faith, and it is found that they are still members of another church in the denomination, no steps should be taken to receive them into membership until the church holding the membership grants their letters of transfer.
-If after following the process of transfer (see p.
-32), a church refuses to grant a letter of transfer, the member may appeal to the local conference/mission committee if it is considered that the letter has been unjustly denied.
-The church where membership is held, or the local conference/mission committee, is the proper organization to decide whether the past conduct has been such that the applicant is entitled to a church letter of transfer.
+If, after following the process of transfer (see p.
+35), a church refuses to grant a letter of transfer, the member may appeal to the local conference/mission/field committee if it is considered that the letter has been unjustly denied.
+The church where membership is held, or the local conference/mission/field committee, is the proper organization to decide whether the past conduct has been such that the applicant is entitled to a church letter of transfer.
 Following such a course will result in a higher appreciation of the sacredness of church membership and in wrongs being made right where this is called for.
 No church has the right to withhold transfer unless the person is under discipline.

-When a disfellowshipped individual seeks membership, such readmission to church membership is normally preceded by rebaptism.
+When an individual whose membership has been removed seeks readmission to church membership, such readmission is normally preceded by rebaptism.
 (See p.
-173.)
+189.)

-Dropping Names-Names should be dropped from the list only on a vote of the church, by granting letters of transfer, or by disfellowshipping, except in the case of deceased members.
-(See pp. 55, 56.)
+Removing Names-Names should be removed from the list only on a vote of the church, by granting letters of transfer, or by removing from church membership, except in the case of deceased members.
+(See p.
+57.)

 No Retired Membership List-Each church should have but one membership list.
 Under no circumstances should the practice of keeping a retired list be followed.
-The church roll should contain the names of all members.
+The church record should contain the names of all members.
 Names should be added to this list only on the vote of the church after the individual concerned has requested membership by profession of faith or baptism or letter.